yuehcw/JSON.org-Enhancement/README.md

         return jsonObject;
     }
 ```
-which does, inside the library, the kinds of things you did in task 4 of milestone 1, but in a much more general manner, for any transformations of keys.
-Specifically, YOURTYPEHERE should be a function (or "functional" in Java) that takes as input a String  denoting a key and returns another String that is the transformation of the key.
+It reads an XML file into a JSON object and adds the prefix "swe262_" to all of its keys, but in a much more general manner, for any transformations of keys.
 For example:

 ```
 "foo" --> "swe262_foo"